 - We collect and store device identifiers, including your browser user agent.

 How We Use Your Information

 We use the information we learn from you to help us personalize and continually improve your experience on the Website.
-We use your personally identifiable information and non-personally identifiable information in the following ways:
+We collect, use, or otherwise process your information in the following ways:

 - To send you, with your permission, newsletters, mailings and information;